thebirdwashere/BirdBox/README.md

 **Interjections**

 These are how we refer to BirdBox jumping into a conversation every so often to provide random commentary or special responses.
 These are made by adding a file to `src/interjections` containing an Interjection object, which should have a name and a `test` function.
 If a message is detected that isn't from a bot, each interjection test is run and appropriate responses are carried out.
-Several of our current interjections can also be modified by changing the selection of messages they pull from, such as `keywords.json`, `lyrics.json`, and `interruptions.json`.
+Several of our current interjections can also be modified by changing the selection of responses they pull from, found in files such as `keywords.json`, `lyrics.json`, and `interruptions.json`.

 **General Advice**